 Eating Fresh Salmon in Alaska

-I have vivid memories of my family vacationing in Alaska when I was fifteen years old.
+Basting salmon with a lemon-butter sauce is a traditional way to prepare most any fish – and it’s the first way I ever ate salmon as a child.
+In fact, I still have vivid memories of my family vacationing in Alaska when I was fifteen years old.
 We were camping in a rented Winnebago RV, seeing the sites, and fly fishing.
 One day, we arrived at our campground late, around 9pm.
-It was still light out, so dad grabbed his fly rod and headed to the nearby riverbank, just a short walk from our campsite.
+Amazingly, it was still light out, so dad grabbed his fly rod and headed to the nearby riverbank, just a short walk from our campsite.
 About 10 minutes later, he returned with a big, beautiful salmon!

 Mom quickly melted some butter, added fresh lemon juice, Worcestershire sauce, salt and pepper.
-She placed the fish (now cleaned by dad) on a large piece of foil, drizzled the sauce over the top, and folded up the foil to enclose the fish.
-She then put it on the grill and cooked it just until it was medium-rare.
+Next, she placed the fish (now cleaned by dad) on a large piece of foil, drizzled the sauce over the top, and folded up the foil to enclose the fish.
+Lastly, she put the foil packets on the grill and cooked them just until the salmon was medium-rare.
 OMG, it was sooo good!
 Moist, tender, fresh, and full of flavor.

 plate holding one Roasted Salmon Steak, with broccoli on the side